 In earlier reports, we have highlighted the lack of sufficient routines to uncover possible money laundering in Swedbank.
-In October 2021 the Swedish Financial Supervisory Authority closed its investigations, but the bank is still being investigated in both Sweden, Estonia and the US.
+The bank is still being investigated in both Estonia and the US.

 Pareto Nordic Omega has held on to its short position in Swedbank.
 We do not object to shorting companies with a lousy ESG record, which we know is a point of discussion in the investment community.
 This short position was initiated before the scandal became public, so it has been a profitable position for the fund.